liangrog/lmdo/README.md

     ApiVarMapToFile:
         $mappingKey: file/path/name

+You can also use `ApiVarMapToVar` to map any string values to your defined key.
+For this mapping, you can also use `$stack` utitlity variable for the value.

+    ApiVarMapToVar:
+        $mappingKey1: value
+        $mappingKey2: $stack|stack-name::key1

 **NOTE:** Please name your version as `$version` and your title as `$title` so that Lmdo can update it during creation using the value of `ApiGatewayName` in your lmdo.yaml